RodGuarneros/TVMex/README.md

 # TVMex
-## Visualizing patterns in Television Sector Mexico
+## Visualizing patterns in the Mexican Television Sector
 ### By Rodrigo Guarneros

 At this point we are giving a visual exploration of pay Television licensees and free-to-air Television in Mexico.